 Linux takes the cake when it comes to security, as well.
 You may have noticed the recent BitLocker hacks being perpetrated worldwide.
 Nearly all of these attacks target Windows machines.
 The domination of the desktop market has made Windows machines a prime target for hackers.
 Linux also benefits from being a Unix-based operating system.
 The rights management features found in Unix have proven to be a great strength for Linux servers.
 These features silo off access to the operating system kernel and allow only administrators (root users) to modify certain directories and applications.
 The root user also has unlimited visibility to the files on a server, significantly reducing the problem of obfuscation through hidden files so often encountered by anyone fighting malware on a Windows machine.

 It should be said that the learning curve for managing a Linux server is undeniably steeper.
-If you have the time or background, this won’t be a problem.
-Those with other responsibilities outside of IT and development might find configuring and managing such an environment a daunting task.
+If you have the time or know-how to navigate a more complicated server, this won’t be a problem.
+Those with other responsibilities outside of IT and development might find configuring and managing such an environment an especially daunting task.
 Many Windows options can be found through a user interface and the standardization of the software allows a beginner to find many answers to their problems online.
 If you are looking for simplicity, Windows is the way to go.

 1. Operating System